javipalanca/spade/docs/behaviours.rst

 ------------------------------

 SPADE agents can also have more complex behaviours which are a finite state machine (FSM) which has registered states and transitions between states.
-This kind of behaviour allow SPADE agents to build much more complex and interesting behaviours in our agent model.
+This kind of behaviour allows SPADE agents to build much more complex and interesting behaviours in our agent model.

-The ``FSMBehaviour`` class is a container behaviour (subclass of ``Behaviour``) that implements the methods ``add_state(name, state, initial)`` and ``add_transition(source, dest)``.
+The ``FSMBehaviour`` class is a container behaviour (subclass of ``CyclicBehaviour``) that implements the methods ``add_state(name, state, initial)`` and ``add_transition(source, dest)``.
 Every state of the FSM must be registered in the behaviour with a string name and an instance of the ``State`` class.
 This ``State`` class represents a node of the FSM and (since it's a subclass of ``OneShotBehaviour``) you must override the ``run`` coroutine just as in a regular